ganbarodigital/php-mv-defensive/docs/V1/Exceptions/BadCallable.md

      * @param  array $callStackFilter
      *         are there any namespaces we want to filter out of
      *         the call stack?
-     * @return BadAssurancesList
+     * @return BadCallable
-     *         an fully-built exception for you to throw */ public static function newFromInputParameter(
+     *         a fully-built exception for you to throw */ public static function newFromInputParameter(
         $fieldOrVar,